 So you finally made the decision to turn that brilliant idea into a legitimate business—congratulations!
-There are likely many to-dos on your mind right now including how to market your product, how to determine who your target market is, and how much capital you need to establish the business.
+You’ve probably got a whole to-do list in your mind right now, including how to market your product, how to determine who your target market is, and how much capital you need to actually get things going.

 Of course, all of these are important parts of your business plan, but have you already settled the most basic element of your brand?